rakudo-p5/v5/STATUS-p6m.md

 # Failed test 'slice ary nil'<br />
 # at /home/froggs/dev/v5/t/test.pl line 10<br />
 Index out of range.
 Is: 1, should be in 0..0<br />
-  in method Str at src/gen/m-CORE.setting:13075<br />
+  in method Str at src/gen/m-CORE.setting:13179<br />
   in method join at src/gen/m-CORE.setting:1733<br />
   in sub join at src/gen/m-CORE.setting:1946<br />
   in block  at t/spec/op/list.v5:169<br />
-  in method reify at src/gen/m-CORE.setting:7880<br />
+  in method reify at src/gen/m-CORE.setting:7891<br />
-  in method reify at src/gen/m-CORE.setting:7716<br />
+  in method reify at src/gen/m-CORE.setting:7727<br />
-  in method gimme at src/gen/m-CORE.setting:8205<br />
+  in method gimme at src/gen/m-CORE.setting:8216<br />
-  in method sink at src/gen/m-CORE.setting:8664<br />
+  in method sink at src/gen/m-CORE.setting:8675<br />
-  in block  at t/spec/op/list.v5:9<br />
+  in block &lt;unit&gt; at t/spec/op/list.v5:9<br />
 # Looks like you planned 64 tests, but ran 59<br />
 # Looks like you failed 7 tests of 59<br />
 </td></tr>